 Kim Kauldhar is an Operations Manager in our Brain Injury Rehabilitation service team at Voyage Care.
-Below, Kim shares her thoughts on how positive risk-taking results in positive behavioural results.
+Below, Kim shares her thoughts on how positive risk-taking results in better brain injury outcomes.

 Positive risk-taking is all about identifying a risk alongside it’s benefit and then encouraging and supporting risk-taking so people can achieve personal growth.